-to provide the public and decision-makers with the information required to understand and evaluate the potential environmental consequences of these actions and to consider these impacts in decision-making.
+3 Environmental Planning and Historic Preservation Responsibilities and Program Requirements decision-makers with the information required to understand and evaluate the potential environmental consequences of these actions and to consider these impacts in decision-making.

 This PEA evaluates typical actions undertaken by Federal agencies, or any entity responsible for Federal level environmental compliance, to provide financial support or technical assistance to any wildfire mitigation project.
 Typical actions include: